YinJC/uk-tex-faq/FAQ-mfptutorials.md

----
-layout: page
-title: MetaFont and MetaPost Tutorials
+# MetaFont and MetaPost Tutorials
----

 Apart from Knuth's book, there seems to be only one publicly-available [tutorial for MetaFont](http://metafont.tutorial.free.fr/), by